Bio3SS/Bio3SS.github.io/Access.md

 ## Equivalent courses

 If you have had a second-year or third-year Ecology course at another university you can have a waiver right away, if you want it.
 Please send an official or unofficial transcript, and a link to a description of the course you took.
-You should also follow all the email instructions above.
+You should also follow the email instructions above.

 ## Conditional waivers